Reglius/VIVEScripts/README.md

 for headphones just edit where it is specified, pretty self explanitory, put in the name of your headphone source

-VVV *to find your headphone source* VVV
+---*to find your headphone source*---

 right click on speaker icon on bottom right of screen > playback devices > which ever one is checked with a green mark > copy that name to headphone part